Cassie81749877/flutter/CONTRIBUTING.md

    to ask questions.

 2. [Values](https://github.com/flutter/flutter/wiki/Values),
-   which talks about what we care most about.
+   which talks about what we care most about. flutter

 Helping out in the issue database
 ---------------------------------

 Triage is the process of going through bug reports and determining if they are valid, finding out